zglueck/workshop-demo/sections/2/placemarks.md

     Now you'll notice the white dot stays on top of the terrain and is not obsured as you move the camera closer.

-5. The default white dot is pretty boring, while we could change the color and size, why not utilize their logo?
+5. The default white dot is pretty boring, while we could change the color and size, why not utilize the appropriate logo?
 To utilize a logo we need to point to the images URL using a `PlacemarkAttributes` object.
 Then we need to provide the attributes to the placemark.

     ```javascript
     var breckenridgeAttributes = new WorldWind.PlacemarkAttributes();